 - Sword Knights flankers under his feat can leave quite a dent on your enemy.

-- Trenchers - Really, each and every trencher from rank-and-file infantries to artillery pieces gets better, and not only by his feat.
+- Trenchers - Each and every trencher from rank-and-file infantries to artillery pieces get better under Brisbane and not only by his feat.
 Explosivo makes them bane of other infantry units, especially the Commandos with their scatterguns.
-Their CRA is also welcomed in and outside feat.

-- Trencher Long Gunners - With their UA you can deliver surgical strikes into jacks and beasts, crippling their most important systems and aspects under your feat.
+- Trencher Long Gunners - With their UA you can deliver surgical strikes into jacks and beasts to cripple their most important systems and aspects under your feat.

 - Rangers – Foxhole gives cover and makes them immune to blast damage.
-If you can put them in some concealment as well, this makes your Rangers extremely hard to kill.
+If you can put them in some concealment, the Rangers become extremely hard to kill.
 Mark Target, combined with Ground Pounder gives Siege a better than average RAT that ignores many defensive buffs.

-- Trencher Express Teams do heavy damage themselves and can tag something with Grievous Wounds to prevent healing.
+- Trencher Express Team - Can do heavy damage themselves and can tag something with Grievous Wounds to prevent healing.

-- Trench Busters Flank under his feat can be absolutely devastating and they got Shield Guard to boot.
+- Trench Buster- Flank on feat turn can be absolutely devastating and they got Shield Guard to boot.

 - Storm Lances - They hit like a ton of bricks, even before the feat, and can deliver a charge from afar.
 When not in feat turn, use Explosivo to cause havoc among infantry units.

 - Lynus Wesselbaum & Edrea Lloryrr - Siege is all about doing heavy damage on feat turn.
-Sometimes that is not enough to oneround something though.
+Sometimes that is not enough to one-shot something.
 With Applied Knowledge you can carve out certain aspects in order to cripple heavies.

 - Use something with Grievous Wounds so the damage sticks.

-- Rhupert - all of his given abilities are a gift of Morrow to Brisbane's forces.
+- Rhupert - All of his given abilities are a gift from Morrow to Brisbane's forces.

 - Reinholdt OR Squire - Choosing between these attachments is very difficult.
 With Reload and Lucky Charm Reinhold gives a lot in terms of personal offensive output.
 Spyglass on a single stealthy target can also spare focus on Mage Sight.
-The Squire on the other hand provides him much-needed extra focus, increases the control area for his feat, and can prove occasionally useful for Force Hammer or Rift attacks.
+The Squire, on the other hand, provides him much-needed extra focus, increases the control area for his feat and can prove occasionally useful rerolls for Force Hammer or Rift attacks.
 The increased control range from the Squire means that models affected by his feat are in his Rocket Cannon range too.
 With any other attachment you have to be 2" closer for him to be shooting models affected by Breach.

-- Cylena Raefyll & Nyss Hunters – Their CRA can devastate your opponent with your feat, and then they can fight in melee in later turns giving some much needed melee ability to what will generally be a ranged list.
-They deal with terrain well, something Siege cannot help with personally and a thing his lists often lack.
+- Cylena Raefyll & Nyss Hunters – Their CRA can devastate your opponent on feat turn and then they can fight in melee later giving some much needed melee ability to what will generally be a ranged list.
+They deal with terrain well, something Siege cannot help with and a thing his lists often lack.

-- Alexia Ciannor & the Risen - the Alexia "torpedo" synergizes fantastically with sieges feat, as a Pow 10 charging weapon master can cause some horrific damage on a heavy under his feat.
+- Alexia Ciannor & the Risen - The Alexia "torpedo" synergizes fantastically with sieges feat because a Pow 10 charging weapon master can cause some horrific damage on a heavy under his feat.

 Siege lacks movement buffs (Pathfinder and +SPD), meaning he must plan careful with low mobility Jacks like the Hammersmith.